Emphatic and Documentary Photojournalism

 As you browse through my blog, you will notice a category called ‘Love Story in Black and White’.
 Please check it out.

-A Week before your wedding day
+Latest update before your wedding day

 One week before your wedding day, I will give you or your fiance a call to get the latest update on the timing.
 I would love to get a copy of your itinerary and list of formal poses if you already have one.
 I would also want to know what time you would want me to start.
 A typical start time would be an hour or two before the ceremony.